 Just as airlines employ countless techniques to part you with your hard earned cash, there are plenty of tricks you can use to minimize the financial strain of booking a flight.
-Certain international airlines charge local residents far less than they charge tourists, for the exact same seat and even the same fare class!
-The reason here is that local residents are often much more price sensitive than foreign travelers — a $400 one-way fare for a 3-hour flight may seem perfectly acceptable to a tourist planning a complex itinerary halfway around the world, but for a local making that trek to visit family or friends, $800 roundtrip may seem an outrageous price to pay for a common route with a fair amount of competition.
+Some international airlines charge local residents far less than tourists for the exact same seat and even the same fare class!

-Generally, you can’t get these lower local fares by booking through a third-party site or a travel agency, unless perhaps you also visit the booking site’s local page, where the same reasonable fares may be available.
-Your best bet is to use a booking site, such as Expedia, to find the airlines and flights that travel between the cities you need with the fewest connections and shortest travel times (unless, of course, you’re trying to earn more miles by booking a connecting flight).
+Generally, you can’t get these lower local fares by booking through a third-party site or a travel agency.
+Your best bet is to use a booking site to find the airlines and flights that travel between the cities you need with the fewest connections and shortest travel times (unless, of course, you’re trying to earn more miles by booking a connecting flight).

 How do I book a lower fare on an airline's local website?